realA10001986/Dash-Gauges/README.md

 For wiring information, please see [here](Hardware.md#connecting-a-tcd-to-the-dash-gauges-by-wire).

 With the wiring in place, head to the Config Portal and set the option **_TCD connected by wire_**.
-On the TCD, the option "Control props connected by wire" must be set.
+On the TCD, the option [TT-OUT] _"signals Time Travel"_ must be checked.

 <details>
 <summary>More...</summary>